fogus/spiel/pyramidenspiel/logistics/README.markdown

 ### Preventing capture

 A stack of pyramids either alone or on the top of an existing stack consisting of a small on a medium on a large is known as a *Tree*.
+Trees can be any mix of colors, as shown below:

 ![tree](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/logistics/graphics/trees.png)